 - B. Key INTC's: From the information provided it appears that Infraco issued around 13 no. INTC's against this area [Complete data on INTC's awaited].
 Of those INTC's 2No. are known to have TCO issued against them (INTC's 91 & 169).
 Beyond that however, there is insufficient information available at present to establish which INTC's are significant.
 That said, it is noted that 7 No. of the foregoing were the subject of an 80.13 instruction issued to Infraco on 19/03/10.
 As such, notwithstanding Infraco delay in provision of Estimates, on the assumption that Infraco complies with that instruction, these INTC's should not provide an obstacle to commencement or progress.
 In respect of the remainder, the obligation remains with Infraco to provide Estimates (which are overdue in terms of Clause 80 timescales). - C. MUDFA / Utilities: Planned completion was 31/10/08.
 MUDFA / Utilities are forecast to complete at Broughton Street Junction on 24/06/10.
 Meaningful commencement is dependent on MUDFA / Utilities completion on York Place / Elder Street to North St Andrews Square and Picardy Place to York Place on 18/07/10.
-[Note: IM's mitigated Rev.3 shows commencement on 19/01/11 to be checked] Delay by tie; tie culpability
+Delay by tie; tie culpability

-- (i) Sub-Contractor Procurement: Understood that Crummock are currently pricing this area see tie audit and Infraco Period Report No.3-1 report to 24/04/10.
+- (i) Sub-Contractor Procurement: Understood that Infraco has verbally advised that they are not sure how much work they will self-deliver and how much they may sub-contract.
 No sub-contract yet in place.
 Not clear if LOI issued covering this work or area.
 Subject to further tie audit.
 Delay by Infraco.
 Infraco culpability.
-The significance of this issue-will increase as the 06/09/10 nears (this is the earliest date of commencement in this area between Issue 3 and IM mitigated programme). - (ii) WPP Process: Not yet submitted.
+The significance of this issue will increase as the 06/09/10 nears (this is the earliest date of commencement in this area between Issue 3 and IM mitigated programme). - (ii) WPP Process: Not yet submitted.
 This could be an obstacle to commencement.
 Delay by Infraco.
 Infraco culpability.
-Again, the significance of this issue will increase as the 05/09/10 nears. - (iii) IDR/IDC process: Not vet in place.
+Again, the significance of this issue will increase as the 06/09/10 nears. - (iii) IDR/IDC process: Not yet in place.
 Infraco letter / programme of 18/12/09 identifies the requirement for 12 separate IDR/IDC's.
 Only 6 are shown in that programme.
-It is not clear whether Infraco will be permitted by tie to commence without this paperwork in place.
-Delay by Infraco.
+It is not clear whether Infraco will be permitted by tie to commence without this paperwork in place, Delay by Infraco.
 Infraco culpability.